 Some medicines can affect plasma exchange.
 Let your doctor or nurse know about any medications you are taking, including non-prescribed drugs such as complementary therapies and herbal drugs.

 Take a relative or friend with you, or a book or tablet

 You may want to bring in magazines, a tablet or a book to help pass the time.
 You can usually have a relative or friend with you during the procedure.

 Once plasma exchange begins, it is difficult to move around, so you may want to go to the toilet before the treatment starts.

 People often feel very tired after the procedure and you may feel tired for the rest of the day.
-It is best to rest afterwards and avoid physically strenuous activity.
-It is also a good idea to arrange someone to take you home after treatment, rather than to drive home yourself.
+It is best to rest afterwards and avoid any strenuous activity.
+It is also a good idea to arrange someone to take you home after treatment, rather than drive home yourself.